Overcoming Generic Knowledge Loss with Selective Parameter Update: S elective P arameter U pdate (SPU)

+Most existing continual learning methods that start from randomly initialized models, which cannot provide prior to the task being learned, optimize all parameters equally.
+However, foundation models often have a reasonable initial performance on novel tasks, indicating some pre-existing knowledge relevant to these tasks.
+With the thriving for efficiency and the preservation of the generic knowledge, we suggest identifying a small set of parameters corresponding to tasks in hand and only updating them instead of modifying all the pre-trained model parameters.
+We now introduce how to localize the update to specific layers and how to identify a sparse set of specialized parameters to be optimized.

-\textbf{Parameter Localization.} The objective of our work is to address knowledge shift with efficiency.
+\textbf{Localization.} The objective of our work is to accumulate new knowledge without catastrophically forgetting the generic knowledge.
 To achieve this, we introduce a method that performs local changes restricted to specific layers in the pre-trained transformer backbones.
+As shown in \cref{fig:method}, each layer of a transformer model is a transformer block, and a transformer block contains a multi-head attention block and a two-layer MLP block.

+\citet{meng2022locating} adopted casual tracking, widely adopted by later works~\citep{meng2022locating,hartvigsen2022aging,mend,meng2022mass}, to analyze the contribution of attention layers and MLP layers to the output prediction.
+It performs comparisons by computing the average effects of restoring activation values at these locations over a corrupted input.
+More details of the causal tracking can be found in \cref{appen:casualtracking}.
+We follow the casual tracking analysis and show, in \cref{fig:casual}, that the changes on the first MLP layer, that we localize the update to, have a larger effect on the model predictions than changes in attention layers.

-Previous research on model editing~\citep{meng2022locating,mend} and transformer analysis~\citep{analysis-embedingspace,geva2020transformer,residual-empirial} has shown that feed-forward layers act as the key pattern detectors across all layers of the input.
-Consequently, we propose to localize the learnable parameters to the MLP blocks. ~\citet{geva2020transformer} suggested that the first layer of MLP acts as keys and that keys act as pattern detectors, where each individual key vector corresponds to a specific pattern over the input prefix, and the second layer learns the distribution over the keys.
-Most model editing work targets changing distributions of existing pattern in the second layer.
-Our work alternatively aims to add new knowledge, or refinement over existing concepts like the fine-grained case.
-Thus, we need to refine the keys (pattern detectors) to accommodate these new information, \eg, a special species type.
-Now whether we need to change the distributions represented by the second layer as well, it turned out empirically that changing the first layer is sufficient and more effective.
+\citet{geva2020transformer} further shows that MLP blocks emulate key-value neural memories, where the first layer of MLP acts as memory keys, operating as pattern detectors.
+Each individual key corresponds to a specific pattern seen in the input data.
+Whereas, the second layer learns the distribution over the detected patterns.
+Our work aims to add, update, or refine current knowledge embedded in the model, and with the analogy to the key-value memories, we opt for refining the keys (corresponding to pattern detectors) to accommodate the new information.
+Empirically, we investigated whether we need to change the patterns' distributions represented by the second MLP layer and attention layer as well, and it turned out that updating the first layer is sufficient and more effective, as we shall show in the \cref{sec:ablation}.